Philosophy and Values

 WELCOME TO NECK OF THE WOODS

-At Neck of the Woods, we firmly believe in a strengths-based approach to education and learning, to social and emotional growth for children as well as their families and communities.
+At Neck Of the Woods, we firmly believe in a strengths-based approach to education and learning, to social and emotional growth for children as well as their families and communities.
 Here, in the heart of the Mad River Valley of Vermont, we see ourselves as a vital thread woven into the tapestry of our community.
 With a child-centered approach to teaching a sense of place, a sense of self, and a sense of wonder, we encourage deep communication skills, collaborative play (& work!), natural affinity-building, academic growth, and holistic wellness.
 With inspiration from the Reggio Emilia approach to education, in connection with Howard Gardener’s Multiple intelligences, we strive to provide a high quality, developmentally appropriate environment.
-Our environment and our curriculum values the rights of children, emphasises respectful communication, empowerment and resilience as key pieces of a healthy child that grows into a happy, healthy and well-adjusted adult.
+Our environment and our curriculum values the rights of children, emphasizes respectful communication, empowerment and resilience as key pieces of a healthy child that grows into a happy, healthy and well-adjusted adult.

 THE 6 FOUNDATIONAL PILLARS OF NOW’S PROGRAMMING

-The bedrock of our values is the idea that Neck of the Woods is an integral part of our community.
+The bedrock of our values is the idea that Neck Of the Woods is an integral part of our community.
 This includes understanding our role as partners to parents, caregivers, families, schools, and other community organizations that help grow children and families.
 As such, we seek to partner with parents, schools and community organizations to best support children as they grow.

 Individuals, families and children face challenges throughout life.
-As a connected support system for families, community and staff, Neck of the Woods is a resource to assist in navigating difficult situations.
+As a connected support system for families, community and staff, Neck Of the Woods is a resource to assist in navigating difficult situations.
 This may come in the form of skill-building classes, parenting/community support groups and training, and this will include connecting children, families and staff to the right help outside of our organization.
 NOW has a commitment to

 supporting the mental health and well-being of families, community and staff.